“Contact the Seasoned Commercial Litigation Team at Douglass & Runger, PLLC”

 - Securities law, if there is some alleged irregularity in a purchase or sale of stocks or other similar instruments;

 - Corporate law, if the shareholders are bringing a suit against the board of directors for alleged misconduct; and/or

 - Various other areas of law, such as environmental law, real estate, and the like.

 A commercial litigation law firm must be knowledgeable about how various areas of law can impact a business’s operations and how to prepare a case for trial.
 These are skills and competencies that take time to develop.
-At Douglass & Runger, Attorneys at Law, our seasoned team of Tennessee commercial litigation lawyers vigorously represent our business clients in all types of commercial litigation matters, regardless of how challenging or complex.
+At Douglass & Runger, PLLC, Attorneys at Law, our seasoned team of Tennessee commercial litigation lawyers vigorously represent our business clients in all types of commercial litigation matters, regardless of how challenging or complex.
 Contact us today to learn more about how we can help you.